QasimTalkin/React-Essentials/README.md

 ## rules of hooks
 * Hooks are JavaScript functions, but they impose two additional rules:
   * Only call Hooks at the top level.
 Don’t call Hooks inside loops, conditions, or nested functions.
   * Only call Hooks from React function components.
 Don’t call Hooks from regular JavaScript functions.
-(There is just one other valid place to call Hooks — your own custom Hooks.
-We’ll learn about them in a moment.)

 ## React Dev Tool extension
 The React Dev Tools extension is a browser extension that allows you to inspect the React component hierarchy in the Chrome and Firefox Developer Tools.
 * install the extension